 Common demands include better pay, guardrails around the use of AI and more transparency from streaming services amid a rapidly evolving entertainment industry.

 Amazon and Apple both operate TV streaming services and are among the members of the AMPTP.

 ACTRA has been embroiled in a dispute with the Institute of Canadian Agencies since their agreement expired more than a year ago. the ICA represents Canadian advertising, marketing, media and public relations agencies.

 ACTRA is seeking higher pay, protections and benefits for about 9,000 commercial actors it represents.

-ACTRA president Eleanor Noble said the income of an actor is well below what many would expect, particularly for the majority who are not considered A-listers.
+ACTRA president Eleanor Noble said the income of an actor is well below the poverty line, particularly for the majority who are not household names.

 This report by The Canadian Press was first published Sept.
 9, 2023.